 Studio Eli Neuman-Hammond

-I make sound, painting, and sculpture that interrogate how people and places are receptive–and antagonistic–to different histories.
+I make art that interrogates how people and places are receptive–and antagonistic–to different histories.
 My projects often begin with a sustained engagement with a site or memory, and the results of my practice are more like artifacts, traces, or clues to an ongoing event than discrete, “finished” objects.
 I’m interested in how a place can persist in memory even when it’s outwardly destroyed or made distant.
-I think a lot about New England and the wounds of English colonization which tear through the land here.
-And about diaspora, displacement, statelessness, and Jewishness.
+I think a lot about New England.
+And about diaspora, displacement, and Jewishness.
 In my sound work, I tend to focus on private moments of transmission that resist nationalistic monopolies on space, narrative, and history.
 For example, lullabies – a site where political, linguistic, and generational borders become porous.
-I eschew manipulation of recorded audio, instead treating composition as a question of when, where, and how to reproduce sections of time.
 I've published music on edition wandelweiser, and/OAR, and El Gallo de Oro (forthcoming), and I've performed at DIY venues throughout the United States.
 I live and work in Providence, RI, and I teach at MassArt in Boston.

 Contact: studio{at}elineumanhammond{dot}net